 Are NTC Thermistors Common for Inrush Current Protection?

-What About the Cool Down Time of an Inrush Current Limiter?
+What Is the Cool Down Time of an Inrush Current Limiter?

 What Are Other Uses of NTC Thermistors?